com-480-data-visualization/com-480-project-data-viz-le-6/README.md

 ![events per decades](./analysis/events_per_decades.png)

-We can see that new type of events
+We can see that the type of events evolved over the years.
+The three classic type of events (downhill, Giant slalom and slalom) were always there.
+Super G only emerged during the 80's and the parallel slalom disappeared for a time.

 ### 1.4 Related work